M-T3K/M88K/README.md

         - [0.0.3 - 07/12/18](#003---071218)
     - [Credits](#credits)

-## Features
+## **Features**

 Currently it offers the following features:

 ### Syntax Highlighting

 An Early form of Syntax Highlighting is available.
 I'm still working on it.
 So far it is very basic.
-This is available only on .ens and .asm extensions.
-If you have another '.asm' extension I recommend that you use '.ens' files.
-However, you can always configure it inside the Visual Studio Code Settings.
+You need to configure the extension to work with the extension you want from within Visual Studio Code for Syntax highlighting to work.

 ### Text Manipulation